GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

     ./run_all.sh
     ```

-    Do not be alarmed for the `warning` alerts that may show up.
+    Do not be alarmed about the `warning` alerts that may show up.
 Wait until it prompts you for information or loads the previous configuration found.
 If this is a fresh install, the output will look like this :

         ./run_all.sh
         [I] Determining OS Type and Attempting to Gather External IP Address